 What?
 Maximum interchange time at stations on hub-to-hub routes Why?
 Conditional Output C2 addresses a key stakeholder concern regarding long wait times at some interchange stations where direct journeys are not available, and passengers are required to change trains.
 In general, an optimum connection time appears to be no less than 10 minutes and no more than 20 minutes to allow achievable connections without an impact on journey times (recognising the large weighting applied to wait time by passengers in business case development).
 Where?
-At stations where interchange is required as part of an end-to-end journey When?
+At stations where interchange is required as part of an end-to-end journey

+When?
 Short to medium term Two stages outlined below, one for 2025 and one for 2030 Who?
 Service specifiers accountable, supported by TOCs and Network Rail How Measured?
 See below Interdependencies with other COs M1 - Station Access C1 - Frequency (an improvement to frequency will support this CO) C5 - Direct Services (an improvement to direct services will support this CO) Example persona testing For a regional or long-distance commuter, is the interchange time appropriate to offer a journey time which is competitive with the car?

-- 2.3.2 The desire to improve interchange was identified in 37 out of 64 studies as part of the study and is therefore assumed to be a key priority for stakeholders. - 2.3.3 We have analysed where interchange is required across hub to hub journeys made within the Western Gateway.
-Note this analysis was performed on all Regional and National hubs as per the Hub designation: this therefore includes a selection of out-boundary hubs to facilitate cross-border connectivity. - 2.3.4 Of the 300 hub to hub journey pairs, 146 cannot be made directly (almost 50%) and the table below shows which National/Regional Hub/Hub trips require interchange. - 2.3.5 Stakeholder feedback has identified that a key concern is Local to Regional and Local to National journeys which require interchange however we have not undertaken a full journey planning exercise as part of this study (as this requires more than a timetable analysis).
-While a sample of journeys was considered, we have avoided a regional bias in the analysis and the regional-specific gaps in interchange acceptability can be addressed as part of CMSP programmes in these areas.

-- 2.3.6 The use of Generalised Journey Time was considered but due to the nature of it bundling all components together (frequency, speed/time and interchange), we have unpacked into separate conditional outputs to enable more targeted interventions to be established. - 2.3.7 We have performed a high level analysis of interchange times at these hubs and whether the interchange station is a Regional or National hub.
+- 2.3.2 The desire to improve interchange was identified in 37 out of 64 previous studies as part of the development of this strategy and is therefore assumed to be a key priority for stakeholders. - 2.3.3 We have analysed where interchange is required across hub to hub journeys made within the Western Gateway.
+Note this analysis was performed on all Regional and National hubs as per the Hub designation: this therefore includes a selection of out-boundary hubs to facilitate cross-border connectivity. - 2.3.4 Of the 300 hub to hub journey pairs, 146 cannot be made directly (almost 50%) and Table 2-1 below shows which National/Regional Hub/Hub trips require interchange. - 2.3.5 Stakeholder feedback has identified that a key concern is Local to Regional and Local to National journeys which require interchange however we have not undertaken a full journey planning exercise as part of this study (as this requires more than a timetable analysis).
+While a sample of journeys was considered, we have avoided a regional bias in the analysis and the regional-specific gaps in interchange acceptability can be addressed as part of CMSP programmes in these areas. - 2.3.6 The use of Generalised Journey Time was considered but due to the nature of it bundling all components together (frequency, speed/time and interchange), we have unpacked into separate conditional outputs to enable more targeted interventions to be established.